 Norway Employment Compliance

 Employment compliance in Norway starts with the workday.
 Employees typically work nine hours per day with a one-hour lunch.
-Any hours over nine per day or 40 per week is overtime and should be paid at 40% more than the employee’s standard rate.
-Employees cannot work more than 10 hours of overtime a week or 25 hours every four weeks.
+Any hours over nine per day or 40 per week is overtime and should be paid at a rate of at least 40% more than the employee’s standard rate.
+Employees cannot work more than 10 hours of overtime a week, 25 hours every four-week period, or 200 hours per year.

 Norway’s employment law is described in the Norwegian Employment Act of 2005 and is interpreted by the country’s general courts.
 The Working Environment Act also outlines Norway employment compliance rules that govern employment relationships whether the employee is engaging in permanent or temporary work.